CompPhysics/MachineLearning/README.md

 - CMB: Christopher M. Bishop, Pattern Recognition and Machine Learning
 - HTF: Hastie, Tibshirani, and Friedman, The Elements of Statistical Learning
 - AG: Aurelien Geron, Hands‑On Machine Learning with Scikit‑Learn and TensorFlow

+Recommended prereading: Chapters 1-2 (linear algebra) and chapter 3 (statistics) of Goodfellow et al. and Bishop chapter 1 and chapter 2.
+These chapters give a relevant background to the basic mathematical and statistical foundations of the course.
+Parts of these chapters will be covered during the lectures the first three weeks.

 ###  Week 35 August 23-27
 - Lab Wednesday: Introduction to software and repetition of Python Programming